geoffstevens8/100-days-of-code-pack/README.md

 # 100 Days of Code Pack

-The 100 Days of Code pack includes Visual Studio Code extensions that will help you.
+The 100 Days of Code pack includes Visual Studio Code extensions that will help you on your coding journey.

 I love building tools that make developers happy.
 I actively contribute to [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode), one of the extensions included here.